 Sheriff Mike Tregre warns that mail theft has become increasingly common and small towns and large cities are feeling the effects.
 Credit cards and checks are favorites among mail thieves.
 The Sheriff says, "Sophisticated mail thieves have come up with a chemical solution called washing, which allows them to bleach ink on checks.
 Once the ink is washed away, the thieves have essentially created a blank check for themselves."

 Sheriff Tregre continued, "But, these mail thieves have developed an even more damaging ploy aimed at victims.
 It involves stealing account numbers, names and addresses, which may later be used to create fake ID's, to assist in forgery.
 In the long run, this may be very harmful if the thieves are able to obtain credit cards under their victim's identity.
 Often, victims are unaware that a theft has occurred until they receive notice that their bills have not been paid."

 Mailing a letter was once a worry free task.
 But unfortunately, that is now changed.
 Everyone needs to take precautions to prevent mail theft, especially during the holiday season when gifts and checks are sent through the mail.

-To help keep the holiday season a joyous and happy time, Sheriff Jones offers these suggestions for your protection against mail theft and the problems which they can bring.
+To help keep the holiday season a joyous and happy time, Sheriff Tregre offers these suggestions for your protection against mail theft and the problems which they can bring.

 * Mail any important items containing personal information at the post office.